-The second part of the answer is to understand that cap rate is regularly estimated based on cap rates of comparable properties. lf similar apartment complexes, in a comparable part of town, similar age condition, etc. recently sold "at a 6.5 cap" (calculated by dividing the
+The second part of the answer is to understand that cap rate is regularly estimated based on cap comparable rates of properties. lf similar apartment complexes, in a comparable part of town, of similar age and condition, etc. recently sold "at a 6.5 cap" (calculated by dividing the